Learn about the “Hydra-Headed Delusion Dragon” that has the world caught in its spell, and how we can combat its multi-headed delusions and threats.

 - Keep fossil fuels in the ground.
 Oppose their exploration, development, new infrastructure, and export through collective action.
 There is no remaining carbon budget.

-- Assess the realities about renewable energy.
-They will not power our Industrialized world – we need to understand what they can and cannot do, and build a different world in line with those realities.
+- Face the truth about "renewable" energy.
+They will not power our industrialized world, nor can they replace fossil fuels.
+We need to understand this and build a different world in line with those realities.

 - Assist developing nations so that they “leap-frog” fossil fuel development.